The Fear of Fearing?

 Coping with Phobophobia

 Coping with the idea of having a fear of fears is confusing enough in itself.
 However, once you learn to tackle it, its grip on your life will weaken.
 To most people, phobophobia is a very complicated subject.
 Some even disregard it by claiming it doesn’t exist.
-But it is important to remember that for someone who is experiencing a fear like this, it is about as real as it gets.
+But it is important to remember that for someone who is experiencing a fear like this, it’s about as real as it gets.